pyccel/pyccel/developer_docs/plugins.md

 1. `register(instances)` - Register instances with the plugin.
 This method should apply patches to the provided instances.
 2. `refresh()` - Refresh all registered targets.
 This method should reapply patches to all registered instances.
-3. `unregister(instances)` - Deregister instances from the plugin.
+3. `deregister(instances)` - Deregister instances from the plugin.
 This method should remove all patches applied to the provided instances.
 4. `set_options(options)` - Set options for the plugin.
 This method should update the plugin's behaviour based on the provided options.

 ## Patch System